• Home

 • Put this jar in the fridge, give it a flip every week, and it will be ready in about a month!

-And that’s it for this preserved lemon recipe!
+And that’s it for Preserved Lemons!

 If you make it, please tag me on Pinterest or Instagram so I can see!
 It’s my favorite thing to scroll through stories and see what you all are making.